 – Achievement of relevant and high quality skills and competences: once a school is transformed, fast students do not have to wait for the teacher or rest of the class anymore.
 They learn faster, then more.
 Slow students too have learning tasks in their proximal development zone: challenging but achievable.
 They really close the gap on their missing prerequisite skills and build much stronger foundations against discouragement and school drop out.
 Slow students also benefit more teacher time since fast students need lighter support.

 -Open and innovative practices in digital ear: In a transformed school, the teacher drastically reduces the amount of collective explanations he gives.
 The heart of the transformation is to make the student autonomous in their learning.
 Internet is then seen as an ally to sustain that autonomy, and not anymore as a competitor to the teacher’s knowledge.

 In addition, the project will produce an impact assessment tool for measuring the effects on students and teachers (O4), an online platform (O5) and an impact report with policy recommendations (O6).

-So far we have met twice: in Brussels in December 2017 and in Athens in March 2018.
-We are going to meet again in Norway in September 2018.
+So far we have met three times: in Brussels in December 2017, in Athens in March 2018 and Norway in September 2018.
 Our next meeting will take place in Rome in February 2019.
 Now, we are finishing the teaching materials and the coaching path for Teachers.